 Does it matter what table/room reservation I choose?

 For room reservations/parties you should choose the room that fits best for your number of guests.
-The blue room currently seats up to 12 people and the green room is more spacious seating up to 16 people.
+The blue room comfortably seats up to 12 people but has a max. of 16 people.
+The green room is more spacious seating up to 24 people.

-**If you have a larger group, want more space, plan on having food/drinks, or want to use the space for something other than our art please check out the studio reservation!
+**If you have a larger group, want more space, plan on having food/drinks, or want to use the space for something other than our art please check out the studio/venue reservations!
 Contact us with any questions.

 What is the difference between glaze and acrylics?

 Glaze - Our glazes are water-based, so they will not stain and wash away with ease.
 Also, they are non-toxic.
 If you choose to paint your pottery with glaze then when finished you will need to return the pottery to Inspirations to be clear glazed and fired in our kiln.
 The pottery becomes ceramic, food/drink safe and glossy.
 To keep your masterpiece in the best condition we recommend hand washing, and do not use in microwave or oven.